sroehling/FutureBudget/Retirement Simulator/AppStoreInfo.md

 ## Description

-FinSim will help you plan for your financial future by flexibly evaluating different longer term budgeting and investing what-if scenarios.
+FutureBudget will help you plan for your financial future by flexibly evaluating different longer term budgeting and investing what-if scenarios.

-While most financial planning/budgeting apps are based on more general or "canned" inputs, FinSim works with specific assumptions about both current and future incomes, expenses and investments.
-By supporting specific inputs, FinSim flexibly supports many types of scenarios; for example:
+While most financial planning/budgeting apps are based on more general or "canned" inputs, FutureBudget works with specific assumptions about both current and future incomes, expenses and investments.
+By supporting specific inputs, FutureBudget flexibly supports many types of scenarios; for example:

 • After retirment, lower the expected return rate for an investment portfolio.
 • Future one-time expenses or incomes, such as a wedding or new car purchase.